Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Elam/Elam.md

 # History
 Elam was urbanized along with [[Sumeria]] during the [[Chalcolithic]] period at around 3000 BCE.
 The history of Elam can be divided into five periods.
 ## Proto-Elamite period
 The Proto-Elamite period, also known as Susa II, stretches from 3100 - 2700 BC.
 The texts from this period is written in Proto-Elamite script, an ideographic script similar to the Proto-Cuneiform.
-Proto-Elamite remains majority untranslated though we know the content of texts
+Proto-Elamite remains majority undeciphered though we still know the content of some texts through the symbolic meanings.